jobovy/AST1501-Intro-to-Research/Proposal.md

 The peer feedback should a few hundred words long (it can include a brief summary of the proposal).

-The peeer feedback should be sent by email to both the proposal's author and the course instructor by the deadline.
+The peer feedback should be sent by email to both the proposal's author and the course instructor by the deadline.

 ## Revised draft